imagej/imagej.github.io/_pages/develop/maven.md

 Maven is a powerful tool to build Java projects and to manage their dependencies.
 It can build dependencies from sources, but if the sources are not available, it will look into Maven repositories from which to download the dependencies.

-Example: let's assume that you want to build a new plugin for [ImageJ 1.x](/software/imagej-1.x) that builds on, say, the [3D Viewer](/plugins/3d-viewer) and commons-math.
+Example: let's assume that you want to build a new plugin for [ImageJ](/software/imagej) that builds on, say, the [3D Viewer](/plugins/3d-viewer) and commons-math.
 You do not want to rebuild them from scratch unless you need to debug issues that are suspect bugs in said components.
-This is where Maven comes in: you tell it that the dependencies are ImageJ 1.x, 3D Viewer and commons-math and what version(s) you require.
+This is where Maven comes in: you tell it that the dependencies are ImageJ, 3D Viewer and commons-math and what version(s) you require.
 It is Maven's job to find and get them, no matter whether you just built them locally or not.

 Many convenient [IDEs](/develop/ides) (integrated development environments) including [Eclipse](/develop/eclipse), [NetBeans](/develop/netbeans) and [IntelliJ](/develop/intellij) support Maven projects; therefore, using Maven is an excellent choice when trying to let every developer choose their preferred development environment.